calcode/calcode.github.io/_posts/2014-01-15-google-adwords-study-guides.md

 Introducing Google Partners program - things have now changed.

-	-Google Partner Exams are now free!
-This means you don't need to pay for your Adwords exams anymore.</li>
+- Google Partner Exams are now free!
+This means you don't need to pay for your Adwords exams anymore.
-	-The new Google Partners website is designed to allow you to revise and sit the exams, all via one portal.</li>
+- The new Google Partners website is designed to allow you to revise and sit the exams, all via one portal.
-	-Resources from 3rd parties tend to be out of date and don't match the current Google Adwords Interface, nor the exam material.
-They do still provide value however and will no doubt be updated post launch of Google Partners.</li>
+- Resources from 3rd parties tend to be out of date and don't match the current Google Adwords Interface, nor the exam material.
+They do still provide value however and will no doubt be updated post launch of Google Partners.
-	-Google resources are at times a different from the interface, however you can bank on the Google material matching the exam.</li>
+- Google resources are at times a different from the interface, however you can bank on the Google material matching the exam.

 In short, things are become a whole lot more clean when it comes to revision resources.
 Digging around for Google Adwords Certification study guides for your Fundamentals / Advanced Search exams is far less important post Google Partners launch.